drewf24/world-airbnb/data-analysis/data-analysis.md

 price in Manhattan and Brooklyn because they contain the largest amount and the most expensive Airbnbs.
-Also, the linear model above showed that the expected difference of $85.11 in median price was the least between Brooklyn and Manhattan.
-Therefore we will attempt to answer the
-following: Is there is a significant difference in the true median prices between Manhattan and Brooklyn?
+Also, the linear model above showed that the expected difference of $85.11 in median price was the least between Brooklyn and Manhattan and the p-value was less than 0.05.
+Therefore, we will attempt to answer the following: Is there is a significant difference in the true median prices between Manhattan and Brooklyn?

 The abnb\_sample was filtered to just include Manhattan and Brooklyn, which was saved to abnb\_sample\_filtered.